scottwater/rack-pooledthrottle/README.md

 So how is it different?

-1. It uses a pool (via [ConnectionPool]) of connections instead of creating one on each request
+1. It uses a pool (via [ConnectionPool](https://github.com/mperham/connection_pool)) of connections instead of creating one on each request
 1. It uses a sliding TTL for tracking.
 This means if you limit an IP to 10 requests every hour and the first request comes in at 1:30 the user can make up to 9 more requests until 2:30.
 1. The TTL is set on middleware declaration.
 No other subclasses.
 1. Database support is limited to Memcached (and eventually Redis)

-Before we begin, I need to give a major hattip to [Rack Throttle](https://github.com/bendiken/rack-throttle).

 ## Installation